mozilla/data-docs/src/datasets/reference.md

   * A short overview of why we built the dataset and what need it's meant to solve
   * What data source the data is collected from, and a high level overview of how the data is organized
-  * How it is stored and how to access the data including
+  * How it is stored and how to access the data
-    * whether the data is available in re:dash
-    * S3 paths
 * Reference
   * An example query to give the reader an idea of what the data looks like and how it is meant to be used